 To ensure this glove maintains its water resistance and durability, be sure to treat it at least three times a season with a leather sealant.

 When kept properly maintained, we've seen this glove last for years.
 The pigskin leather in the palm and fingers provide great durability over the years, as long as the gloves are kept moisturized with the proper treatment.
 This is a big reason its a top choice among penny-pinching guides and mountain people.
 It's a workhorse that can really stand up to tumultuous and consistent abrasion.

 The pigskin leather is fairly durable, providing good protection from the elements at the palms.
-Ensure to treat the leather consistently to avoid the leather from cracking and losing its water-resistant properties.
+Be sure to treat the leather consistently to avoid the leather from cracking and losing its water-resistant properties.

 Even though it has a track record of glorified resilience, this glove earns a fairly low score in this category because of its lesser craftsmanship.
 When looking closely, we see thread fly-aways and widely spaced stitching.
 The cloth material on the back of the hand showed some abrasion and wear after our three month testing period.
 As a result, while it doesn't have the best craftsmanship, it can hold up over the years.
 It is only $16.

-Here we note a widely-spaced stitching patterns with a couple of fly-aways.
+Here we note a widely-spaced stitching pattern with a couple of fly-aways.

 If you're charging in warm, dry conditions, this glove is simply perfect.
 The cloth on the back of the hand provides wonderful breathability while the insulative interior provides the right amount of warmth you need.
 We found great applications of this glove in both the resort and backcountry.
 Because of its incredible breathability, lack of water resistance, and questionable construction, it's not our top recommendation for yucky cold or wet days.
 Opt for something a little warmer and a little more water resistant in that case.